An envelope depicting a message full of money

 Educating Consumers

 The trade-off between convenience and privacy is not a new concept, but it has become increasingly relevant in the digital age.
-Free email services epitomize this trade-off, offering a plethora of features in exchange for your personal data.
+Free email services epitomize this trade-off, offering a range of features in exchange for your personal data.
 However, it’s crucial to question whether these features are worth the potential invasion of privacy.

 Taking Action